-Dissertation—This exam consists of written and an oral presentation before the student’s dissertation committee members and it is open to the chemistry community.
+Dissertation—This exam consists of written and an oral presentation before the student’s dissertation committee members and it is open to the chemistry community and the public.
 The exam is approximately 45-50 minutes in length.
 The exam is judged on a pass/fail basis.

 Doctoral Thesis: The heart of the doctoral program is the research leading to the preparation of the doctoral dissertation or doctoral thesis.
 The accumulation of high grades in formal courses, while important, is secondary to the demonstration of a capacity for original thinking and the completion of an investigation that contributes significantly to chemical knowledge.
 When the thesis is finalized, it is read by the core dissertation committee and one additional faculty member who is referred to as reader.
 All dissertation committee members must approve of the final version of the thesis prior to the public defense.